CodeIntelligenceTesting/jazzer.js/packages/fuzzer/README.md

 ## Development

-The project can be built with `npm run compile` (which is incremental after the first build); a subsequent `npm test` makes sure that the plugin loads cleanly.
+The project can be built with `npm run compile` (which is incremental after the first build); a subsequent `npm test` makes sure that the addon loads cleanly.
 Binaries can be prebuilt with `npm run prebuild` and uploaded with `npm run upload`.
+Please format the code with `clang-format` (or use the format functionality of `clangd`).

 Internally, the build system uses several steps: